tamari92/kf2-tournament/rules.md

 The minimum penalty for a breach of competitive integrity is a match loss by forfeit.
 There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.

 #### 9.1.1 - Guilt by Association
 An entire team may be held responsible for any team member who is found to be breaching competitive integrity.
-If foul play is suspected, the team must inform tournament staff as soon as possible so that the situation can be addressed.
+If foul play is suspected, the team must inform Tournament Staff as soon as possible so that the situation can be addressed.
 The outcome of this situation depends on various factors, and significant proof will be needed to take any degree of action.

 **In scenarios involving a breach of competitive integrity, inaction or lack of cooperation from the team may be seen as a suggestion of possible complicity.**